-Price-fixing agreements also may be found at different levels of the distribution chain, whether at wholesale, retail, or aftersale.
+Price-fixing agreements also may be found at different levels of the distribution chain, whether at wholesale, retail, or after sale.
 For example, even if two companies competed on price for a particular product, an agreement between them to fix the amount that each charges for after-sales service to the product would be subject to the prohibition.

 A similar rule applies with respect to agreements that do not fix prices explicitly, but recommend prices or minimum price levels.
-We are likely to conclude that such agreements have the effect of fixing prices, and are thus subject to the prohibitions in the laws.6
+The Authority is likely to conclude that such agreements have the effect of fixing prices, and are thus subject to the prohibitions in the laws6.